Information for the public

 Private Hire Vehicle Licence Application

-Not all vehicle makes and models will meet the vehicle specification so you are advised to always check with the Licensing Team before committing to purchase a vehicle.
-All vehicles must be less than 3 years old at first licence apart from vehicles being used under an exemption (see exemptions below)
+Not all vehicle makes and models will meet the vehicle specification so you are advised to always check your proposed vehicle against the specification which can be found by clicking on the link to the left of this page.
+If you remain unsure if your vehicle will meet the specification please speak with the Licensing Team before committing to purchase a vehicle.
+All vehicles must be less than 3 years old at first licence apart from some vehicles being used under an exemption (see exemptions below)

 Private hire vehicles are licensed for a commercial, public transport use and you must be prepared to attach licence plates and other identification stickers and signs to your vehicle for the period of the licence.
 The plates and other signage cannot be removed at any time without prior permission from the council.
 If owners do remove the signs without permission this can result in formal action being taken and the vehicle licence suspended or revoked.